Objects can be copied (

 schema_a in the list of objects to be copied and in the moment of pasting them in the second database model both

 schema_a are created there.
-In case of pasting objects on the database model where there are conflicting names, the pasted objects will be automatically renamed and will receive the suffix
+In the case of pasting objects on the database model where there are conflicting names, the pasted objects will be automatically renamed and will receive the suffix

 _cp in order to distinguish their names.

-public.table_b_cp is a result of a duplication from
+public.table_b_cp is a result of duplication from

 public.table_b, note that the resulting table has more objects compared to the same table on the right side of the image which denotes the result of a copy and paste operation.

-Finally, the a delete cascade (
+Finally, the delete cascade (

-Shift+Del) operation drops an object and all its children or references.
+Shift+Del) operation drops an object and all its children and references.
 But be careful when using this action because if there is one or more protected objects in the set to be dropped the whole operation is aborted but the ones already deleted aren't restored and in some cases the change is irreversible.